Today I’ve broken down our experience to give you the Pros and Cons of Visiting the Golden Circle in Iceland!

 From there we headed to the top of the circle to visit Gullfoss, or the ‘pie shaped’ waterfall.
 It was starting to get later in the day by this time, and a lot of the tour buses had left this area which made for a much more relaxed experience.
 Combine that with the fact it was now raining, and we had a great time not having to swim through the crowds at this gorgeous site.

 After Gullfoss, our original plan was to visit the Secret Lagoon for a nice long soak at the end of the day.
 But getting lost on the way to Bruarfoss and the time we spent on parking etc. at Geyser put us way to late in the day for the Secret Lagoon.
 We were both disappointed to miss out on that one, but we headed on to the Kerið Crater at dusk.

 While most sights are free to see in Iceland, the Kerið Crater has a small fee which I think was around $8 US when we visited which is supposed to be for maintenance and such.
 I was really surprised by the outrage surrounding this small fee, but I guess so many people have been told everything is free to see in Iceland, which is increasingly not the case.

 What we didn’t know until we visited, is that many of these places are either National Parks or they’re on private land.
-Some of the most popular sights in Iceland like the famouse waterfall Seljalandsfoss are on private land.
-The land owners are just trying to deal with the sheer amount of traffic coming their way by charging a small fee, which helps to maintain bathrooms, parking, and general cleanup.
+Some of the most popular sights in Iceland like the famous waterfall Seljalandsfoss are on private land.
+The landowners are just trying to deal with the sheer amount of traffic coming their way by charging a small fee, which helps to maintain bathrooms, parking, and general cleanup.

 After walking around the crater we headed south to a campground for the night.
 The next and final day of our trip we were planning on hiking to the Reykjadalur Hot River, and wanted to be near the beginning of the trail to get a good start.